covid-ai-research/COVID-Outcome-Prediction-Data/README.md

+Dataset will be uploaded here after paper acceptance to prevend use without citation.
 This dataset is publicly available for scientific research.
 It was collected from a multicenter cohort study conducted in Brazil.

 If you use this dataset in your research, please cite the following papers: